timmyb824/PEZ-ServerMonitor/README.md

 ### Prerequisites

 The tool requires Python 3.11 or higher.
-Additionally, the tool is inteneded to be used on Linux systems only.
-It will work on macOS systems, but may not be able to retrieve all information.
+Additionally, the tool is inteneded to be used on Linux and macOS systems.
 The tool is not intended to be used on Windows systems.

 ## Dependencies